Climbing the Tokyo Skytree

 Planning your trip

-Getting there: The Tokyo Skytree best reached by subway; its eponymous station is on the Tobu Isesaki line.
-If you have a Narita airport stopover you’ll need several hours to get to the Skytree and back.
+On a Narita airport stopover: Time between flights?
+You’ll need several hours to get to the Skytree and back.
 Take the 53-minute Narita Express to Tokyo Station.
-From there you’ll need to change subway lines twice to get to the Skytree station.
+From there you’ll need to change subway lines twice to get to the Skytree’s eponymous station.

 How much?
 Access to the lower Tembo Deck costs ¥2,500.
 You can purchase tickets in advance online but at the time of writing the website was only available in Japanese.
 To get to the upper Tembo Galleria you’ll have to purchase an additional ¥1,000 ticket; they’re sold near the queue for the elevator on the Tembo Deck.